jeremy-edward-bauerle/LegendSRD/edited-output/core/hand-edit.md

 Bladesharp 1 and Bladesharp 2.

-Spell Traits and Descriptions
+## Spell Traits and Descriptions
 Every Common Magic spell is defined by a series of traits that tells you what kind of spell it is and how it is used in the game.
 A description then follows describing the spell's precise effects.
 The traits used by spells are detailed here.

-Area (X): The spell affects all targets within a radius specified in metres.
+**Area (X)**: The spell affects all targets within a radius specified in metres.

-Concentration: The spell's effects remain in place as long as the Adventurer concentrates on it.
+**Concentration**: The spell's effects remain in place as long as the Adventurer concentrates on it.
 Concentrating on a spell is functionally identical to casting the spell, requiring the spellcaster to continue to chant and ignore distractions.

-Duration (X): The spell's effects will stay in place for the number of minutes indicated.
+**Duration (X)**: The spell's effects will stay in place for the number of minutes indicated.

-Instant: The spell's effects take place instantly.
+**Instant**: The spell's effects take place instantly.
 The spell itself then disappears.

-158

-         Magnitude (X): The strength and power of the spell.
+**Magnitude (X)**: The strength and power of the spell.
 Also the minimum number of Magic Points required to cast it.
 If two identical spells are cast on the same target, only the spell with the greater Magnitude takes effect - their Magnitudes do not stack.

-Progressive: This indicates that the spell can be learnt and cast at greater levels of Magnitude.
+**Progressive**: This indicates that the spell can be learnt and cast at greater levels of Magnitude.
 The spell can also be cast at a lower Magnitude if the caster desires.

-Ranged: Ranged spells may be cast upon targets up to a maximum distance of the Adventurer's POW x 5 in metres.
+**Ranged**: Ranged spells may be cast upon targets up to a maximum distance of the Adventurer's POW x 5 in metres.

-Resist (Evade/Persistence/Resilience): The spell's effects do not occur automatically.
+**Resist (Evade/Persistence/Resilience)**: The spell's effects do not occur automatically.
 The target may make an Opposed Test of their Evade, Persistence or Resilience (as specified by the spell) against the casting roll, in order to avoid the effect of the spell entirely.
 Note that Resist (Evade) spells require the target to be able to use a Combat Action in order to Evade.

-Touch: Touch spells require the Adventurer to actually touch his target for the spell to take effect.
+**Touch**: Touch spells require the Adventurer to actually touch his target for the spell to take effect.
 The spellcaster must remain in physical contact with the target for the entire casting.

-Trigger: The spell temporarily lies dormant until an event stated in the description takes place.
+**Trigger**: The spell temporarily lies dormant until an event stated in the description takes place.
 The spell then takes effect and is expended.
 If the triggering event does not occur within five minutes, the spell fades.

-Common Magic Spells
+## Common Magic Spells

-Abacus
+### Abacus
 Instant, Magnitude 1

 This spell allows the caster to instantly count the quantity of individual pieces, parts or units